 Use extra caution when you eat at restaurants and social gatherings.
-Many people don’t understand the seriousness of an allergic food reaction, and few realize meat allergies even exist — much less than even a small amount of red meat can cause a severe reaction.
+Many people don’t understand the seriousness of an allergic food reaction, and few realize meat allergies even exist and that even a small amount of red meat can cause a severe reaction.

 If you are at all worried that a food may contain something you’re allergic to, don’t try it.
-Come prepared to social events to avoid risk of exposure.
-For example, if you’re attending a party where guests prepare food on a shared cooking surface, bring your own precooked food.
+Come prepared to social events to avoid the risk of exposure.
+For example, if you’re attending a party where guests prepare food on a shared cooking surface, bring your own pre-cooked food.